List of operations conducted by SEAL Team Six: Battle of Takur Ghar

 During the crucial Battle of Takur Ghar, part of Operation Anaconda, a small team of DEVGRU assigned to an AFO task force was tasked with establishing observation positions (OPs) on the high ground above the proposed landing zones of U.S. conventional forces.
 It was one of the most violent battles of Operation Anaconda.
-In the early hours of March 4, 2002 a MH-47E Chinook helicopter piloted by the U.S. Army's 160th SOAR "Nightstalkers" was carrying Mako 21 and Mako 30 teams mostly made up of SEALs from DEVGRU.
+In the early hours of 4 March 2002 a MH-47E Chinook helicopter piloted by the U.S. Army's 160th SOAR "Nightstalkers" was carrying Mako 21 and Mako 30 teams mostly made up of SEALs from DEVGRU.
 The original plan was that MAKO 21 would link up with AFO team Juliet at the northern end of the valley, resupply it and then establish a hide site/observation post on the eastern ridge above Task Force Rakkasan's blocking position; whilst MAKO 30 planned to establish an observation point on the peak of Takur Ghar, which commanded a view of the Shahi-Kot valley.
 Mako 30 would be inserted at a point 4300 ft east of the peak, but circumstances led the SEALs to choose the summit of Takur Ghar itself as the insertion point.
 As the helicopter was nearing its landing zone both the pilots and the men in the back observed fresh tracks in the snow, goatskins, and other signs of recent human activity.
 As the pilots and team discussed a mission abort, an RPG struck the side of the aircraft, wounding one crewman as machine-gun bullets ripped through the fuselage, cutting hydraulic and oil lines.
 Fluid spewed about the ramp area of the helicopter.
 As the pilot struggled to get the helicopter away Neil C. Roberts, a DEVGRU SEAL in the ramp area of the aircraft, was hit and slipped on the oil as the helicopter took off.
 He fell approximately 5 to 10 ft to the snowy ground below.
-Roberts immediately engaged enemy forces with his weapons, including an Mk.46 Mod 0 Light Machine Gun, SIG Sauer P226 Mk.25 Mod 0 9 mm semi-automatic pistol and grenades.
+Roberts immediately engaged enemy forces with his weapons, including a Mk.46 Mod 0 Light Machine Gun, SIG Sauer P226 Mk.25 Mod 0 9 mm semi-automatic pistol and grenades.
 He survived at least 30 minutes before he was shot and killed at close range.
 Mako 30 was inserted in an attempt to recover Roberts, then ran into a bunker housing 3 al-Qaeda fighters and killed them.
 They were next engaged in a 20-minute firefight and suffered several wounded, forcing them to break contact and call for a QRF.
 USAF Technical Sergeant John Chapman, a Combat Controller with the 24th Special Tactics Squadron, was mistakenly left behind by the SEALs.
 Chapman fought alone, killing enemy fighters with scrounged weapons and in hand-to-hand combat.
 He was finally killed while providing covering fire to distract Taliban fighters from an approaching rescue helicopter.
 For his actions, Chapman earned the Medal of Honor.
 The mountaintop of Takur Ghar was cleared of all enemy forces and secured by 2 squads from 1/75 of the 75th Ranger Regiment after the battle of Takur Ghar had lasted 17 hours.
 The Rangers rescued all involved and fought valorously to rescue the SEALS and to recover Neil Roberts and John Chapman.
 All American casualties, including Neil C. Roberts and John Chapman, were recovered.
 Mako 30 SEALs from DEVGRU, along with all the other American units such as the 75th Ranger Regiment, extracted from Takur Ghar by Chinooks.